Kansas coronavirus update: State's top election officer wants to enlist teens for poll work

 Voting rights advocate Davis Hammet said the state should allow for same-day voter registration to offset the impact COVID-19 will have on voter registration drives.
 That would require a change in state law, an unlikely priority for the Legislature if and when lawmakers return later this month to wrap up business.

-Hammet said Schwab also should be making plans to educate Kansas residents about the upcoming electins.
+Hammet said Schwab also should be making plans to educate Kansas residents about the upcoming elections.

 "There will likely be intentional disinformation around how the election changes," Hammet said.
 "The secretary of state needs a robust campaign to inform voters how to vote this year."